ranga27/lnl-portal/README.md

 ```bash
 firebase projects:list
 ```
-Next, change into the functions directory and install the dependecies required for cloud functions
+Next, change into the functions directory and install the dependencies required for cloud functions
 ```bash
 cd functions
 yarn install